Hydrogen peroxide

 Regulations vary, but low concentrations, such as 5%, are widely available and legal to buy for medical use.
 Most over-the-counter peroxide solutions are not suitable for ingestion.
 Higher concentrations may be considered hazardous and typically are accompanied by a safety data sheet (SDS).
 In high concentrations, hydrogen peroxide is an aggressive oxidizer and will corrode many materials, including human skin.
 In the presence of a reducing agent, high concentrations of H2O2 will react violently.[93]
 While concentrations up to 35% produce only "white" oxygen bubbles in the skin (and some biting pain) that disappear with the blood within 30–45 minutes, concentrations of 98% dissolve paper.
 However, concentrations as low as 3% can be dangerous for the eye because of oxygen evolution within the eye.[94]

-High-concentration hydrogen peroxide streams, typically above 40%, should be considered hazardous due to concentrated hydrogen peroxide's meeting the definition of a DOT oxidizer according to U.S. regulations, if released into the environment.
+High-concentration hydrogen peroxide streams, typically above 40%, should be considered hazardous due to concentrated hydrogen peroxide's meeting the definition of a DOT oxidizer according to U.S. regulations if released into the environment.
 The EPA Reportable Quantity (RQ) for D001 hazardous wastes is 100 pounds (45 kg), or approximately 10 US gallons (38 L), of concentrated hydrogen peroxide.

 Hydrogen peroxide should be stored in a cool, dry, well-ventilated area and away from any flammable or combustible substances.
-It should be stored in a container composed of non-reactive materials such as stainless steel or glass (other materials including some plastics and aluminium alloys may also be suitable).[94]
-Because it breaks down quickly when exposed to light, it should be stored in an opaque container, and pharmaceutical formulations typically come in brown bottles that block light.[95]
+It should be stored in a container composed of non-reactive materials such as stainless steel or glass (other materials including some plastics and aluminium alloys may also be suitable).[95]
+As it breaks down quickly when exposed to light, it should be stored in an opaque container, and pharmaceutical formulations typically come in brown bottles that block light.[96]

-Hydrogen peroxide, either in pure or diluted form, may pose several risks, the main one being that it forms explosive mixtures upon contact with organic compounds.[96]
+Hydrogen peroxide, either in pure or diluted form, may pose several risks, the main one being that it forms explosive mixtures upon contact with organic compounds.[97]
 Distillation of hydrogen peroxide at normal pressures is highly dangerous.
-It is also corrosive, especially when concentrated, but even domestic-strength solutions may cause irritation to the eyes, mucous membranes, and skin.[97]
+It is corrosive, especially when concentrated, but even domestic-strength solutions may cause irritation to the eyes, mucous membranes, and skin.[98]
 Swallowing hydrogen peroxide solutions is particularly dangerous, as decomposition in the stomach releases large quantities of gas (ten times the volume of a 3% solution), leading to internal bloating.
-Inhaling over 10% can cause severe pulmonary irritation.[98]
+Inhaling over 10% can cause severe pulmonary irritation.[99]

-With a significant vapour pressure (1.2 kPa at 50 °C),[99] hydrogen-peroxide vapour is potentially hazardous.
-According to U.S. NIOSH, the immediately dangerous to life and health (IDLH) limit is only 75 ppm.[100]
-The U.S. Occupational Safety and Health Administration (OSHA) has established a permissible exposure limit of 1.0 ppm calculated as an 8-hour time-weighted average (29 CFR 1910.1000, Table Z-1).[96]
-Hydrogen peroxide also has been classified by the American Conference of Governmental Industrial Hygienists (ACGIH) as a "known animal carcinogen, with unknown relevance on humans".[101]
+With a significant vapour pressure (1.2 kPa at 50 °C),[100] hydrogen peroxide vapour is potentially hazardous.
+According to U.S. NIOSH, the immediately dangerous to life and health (IDLH) limit is only 75 ppm.[101]
+The U.S. Occupational Safety and Health Administration (OSHA) has established a permissible exposure limit of 1.0 ppm calculated as an 8-hour time-weighted average (29 CFR 1910.1000, Table Z-1).[97]
+Hydrogen peroxide has been classified by the American Conference of Governmental Industrial Hygienists (ACGIH) as a "known animal carcinogen, with unknown relevance on humans".[102]
 For workplaces where there is a risk of exposure to the hazardous concentrations of the vapours, continuous monitors for hydrogen peroxide should be used.
-Information on the hazards of hydrogen peroxide is available from OSHA[96] and from the ATSDR.[102]
+Information on the hazards of hydrogen peroxide is available from OSHA[97] and from the ATSDR.[103]

-Wound healing edit
+Wound healing

 Historically, hydrogen peroxide was used for disinfecting wounds, partly because of its low cost and prompt availability compared to other antiseptics.[104]